nvibert/terraform/README.md

 Nico's Terraform scripts.

-You will to download provider.tf, vars.tf and terraform.tfvars file.
+You will need to download provider.tf, vars.tf and terraform.tfvars file.

 I have uploaded a working template for Windows and for Linux.